 The pedaling 36 miles south and west to Mendon was nearly effortless with a slight tailwind and the revery of my evening with Kirk.
 Then I was rewarded with a near-pristine small-town Carnegie.
 The library's copy of "Carnegie Libraries Across America" included a photo of it.
 Some one had stuck a stick 'em on the page and written "Coolest Carnegie Library of them all."

-It came near to being leveled twenty years ago, having fallen into disrepair.
+It came close to being leveled twenty years ago, having fallen into disrepair.
 But sanity prevailed and funds were raised and a restoration effort returned it to its original state.
 The wooden floors and book shelves and circulation desk all shone with splendor.
 And the card catalog too, even though it was no longer used, replaced by the computer.
 There was a shortage of space for new books, but the librarian refused to replace the card catalogue with much-needed shelving.

 I was greeted with more splendor in Three Rivers by a Carnegie constructed of colorful granite.
 It was now an Arts Center and Museum with a glassy attachment, but still a pleasure to behold.